Corporate-Drone/island-theme/readme.md

 > The Tanitian government would like you to spend no more than one month designing a new website that will increase tourism on the island of Taniti and provide a welcoming experience for prospective tourists.

 ## Wireframe
+**Task 1:** Create a low-fidelity wireframe showing the suggested flow of your new design for the Tanitian website.
-The wireframe was made with [Figma](https://www.figma.com/file/HRkLasFykMNk1gG3aPAFXs/Wireframing-(Copy)?node-id=77%3A432).
+The wireframe was made with [Figma](https://www.figma.com/proto/HRkLasFykMNk1gG3aPAFXs/Wireframing-(Copy)?node-id=434290%3A760&scaling=min-zoom&page-id=77%3A432&starting-point-node-id=434280%3A608&hide-ui=1).
 ![wireframe](https://i.imgur.com/Wf3Kiqp.png)

 ## Prototype
+**Task 2:** Create an interactive prototype for the Tanitian website that reflects your wireframe design.
 The theme is based on the prototype made with [Figma](https://www.figma.com/proto/IqT0i0JOUz33OYMnH5NQ2B/Taniti-Prototype?node-id=434373%3A891&scaling=min-zoom&page-id=434373%3A728&starting-point-node-id=434373%3A891&hide-ui=1).